-Ensuring that the County's Comprehensive Water and Sewer Plan accurately documents the Town's priorities for expanding water and sewer service is an essential inter-jurisdictional issue.
-Water and sewer service areas shown in the Kent County Comprehensive Water and Sewer Plan represent programmed priorities for service expansion.
+Ensuring that the Kent and Queen Anne's Counties' Comprehensive Water and Sewer Plan accurately documents the Town's priorities for expanding water and sewer service is an essential inter-jurisdictional issue.
+Water and sewer service areas shown in the County Comprehensive Water and Sewer Plans represent programmed priorities for service expansion.
 In addition, proposed improvements must appear in the appropriate service area category before the Maryland Department of the Environment (MDE) will issue a construction permit.
 Table 5-10 summarizes the delineation criteria required by state law.

 The Town's water and sewer expansion priorities are shown in Map 5-7.
-The Kent County Comprehensive Water and Sewer Plan should be amended to incorporate the Town's water and sewer service expansion priorities consistent with COMAR.
+The Kent County and Queen Anne's Counties' Comprehensive Water and Sewer Plan should be amended to incorporate the Town's water and sewer service expansion priorities consistent with COMAR.

-Table 5-10: Serv vice Area Categories Water and Sewer Plan Delineation W-1 and S-1 Areas served by community and multi-use water and sewerage systems that are either existing or are under construction W-2 and S-2 Areas to be served by extensions of the existing community and multi-use water supply and sewerage systems that are in the final planning stages W-3 and S-3 Areas where improvements to, or construction of, new community and multi-use water supply and sewerage systems will be given immediate priority W-4 and S-4 Areas where improvements to, or construction of, new community and multi-use water supply and sewerage systems will be programmed for the 3 to 5/6-year period W-5 and S-5 Areas where improvements to, or construction of, new community and multi-use water supply and sewerage systems, are programmed for inclusion within the 6/7 through a 10-year period W-6 and S-6 Areas where there is no planned service
+Table 5-10: Serv Table 5-10: Service Area Categories Water and Sewer Plan Delineation W-1 and S-1 Areas served by community and multi-use water and sewerage systems that are either existing or are under construction W-2 and S-2 Areas to be served by extensions of the existing community and multi-use water supply and sewerage systems that are in the final planning stages W-3 and S-3 Areas where improvements to, or construction of, new community and multi-use water supply and sewerage systems will be given immediate priority W-4 and S-4 Areas where improvements to, or construction of, new community and multi-use water supply and sewerage systems will be programmed for the 3 to 5/6-year period W-5 and S-5 Areas where improvements to, or construction of, new community and multi-use water supply and sewerage systems are programmed for inclusion within the 6/7 through a 10-year period W-6 and S-6 Areas where there is no planned service